awsdocs/aws-greengrass-developer-guide/doc_source/config-iam-roles.md

 # Configure the Group Role<a name="config-iam-roles"></a>

 The group role is an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that you create and attach to your Greengrass group\.
-This role contains the permissions that deployed Lambda functions and [connectors](connectors.md) use to access AWS services\.
-It's also used to allow [CloudWatch logging](greengrass-logs-overview.md)\.
+This role contains the permissions that deployed Lambda functions \(and other AWS IoT Greengrass features\) use to access AWS services\.
+For more information, see [Greengrass Group Role](group-role.md)\.

 You use the following high\-level steps to create a group role in the IAM console\.